What Makes a Job "High-Risk" in the Eyes of Insurers?

 Can I get life insurance if I work in a high-risk job?

-Yes — the vast majority of high-risk workers can qualify for life insurance.
+Yes, the vast majority of high-risk workers can qualify for life insurance in 2026.
 Approval depends on your specific duties, health profile, and the carrier's underwriting guidelines.
 Working with an independent broker who specializes in dangerous occupations is the best way to find a company willing to cover your profession at a reasonable rate.
 In extreme cases, guaranteed issue or simplified issue policies provide a safety net if traditional carriers decline you.

 Will my life insurance pay out if I die on the job?